 A hate crime is any criminal offence which is perceived by the victim, or any other person, to be motivated by hostility or prejudice based on a person's:

 - Race or perceived race, skin colour, nationality, ethnicity or heritage;

 - Religion or perceived religion (including people without a religious belief);

-- Disability (including physical impairments, mental health problems, learning disabilities, hearing and visual impairments
+- Disability or perceived disability (including physical impairments, mental health problems, learning disabilities, hearing and visual impairments

 - Gender Identity (people who are transgender, transsexual or transvestite)

 The criminal offences are criminal damage, public order, harassment and assault.